Project

 Another way would be to extend an existing identd (such as oidentd) to query the quasselcore for the correct information, but I think that's even more work and requires upstream cooperation.

-#10 Updated by seezer over 15 years ago
+#10 Updated by seezer almost 16 years ago

 • Category changed from General / Unspecified to Quassel Core